cdaz5/use-popper-placement/README.md

 A custom [React Hook](https://reactjs.org/docs/hooks-overview.html) that automagically places your popper (dropdown, tooltip, etc.) inline with your desired trigger (top, bottom, left, or right).

 `use-popper-placement` accepts two `refObjects`, a `trigger` and `popper`, and will automagically align your popper with the trigger.
-See [DEMO](https://codesandbox.io/s/use-popper-placement-demo-oslzc?file=/src/App.js) for examples.
+See [DEMO](https://codesandbox.io/s/use-popper-placement-demo-oslzc?file=/src/App.js) for custom tooltip and dropdown examples).

 ## Features

-⏳ Saves you time by handling all the annoying logic for you
+⏳ Saves you time by handling all the annoying positioning logic for you.

-⭐️ Flexibilty to make your own poppers, super light weight (see demos)
+⭐️ Flexibility to make your own custom tooltips, dropdowns, etc.

 ## Requirement